gearglow/ReptiliaWithATwist/The List.md

 "It's the Room of Requirement, or as we elves call it, the Come-And-Go Room," Robbie said, appearing already seated at the model-bearing table with a quiet pop.
 "It turns into whatever you need it to be."

-Neville looked at the model, looked at Robbie, and asked, "What if we need it to be a door straight to the Wardstone Room?"
+Neville looked at the model, looked at Robbie, and asked, "What if we need it to be a door straight to the Wardstone Chamber?"

 Everyone else looked at each other for a moment, and the sound of six palms impacting upon six foreheads echoed through the room.

-Elysia focused for a moment, and the model-laden table was replaced by a scale-model of the Hogwarts Wardstone Room[^2].
+Elysia focused for a moment, and the model-laden table was replaced by a scale-model of the Hogwarts Wardstone Chamber[^2].
 It was more of a cavern, really, and full of haphazard columns of an unidentifiable crystal, all of which were glowing softly in a rainbow of colors.
 Interspersed amongst them were shorter, stouter crystals of a deeper blue, as if they were made from deep ocean water made solid.
 All were carved over every visible inch with runes, all too small to make out at this scale.
 Two clusters of runes, on separate crystals, were glowing red.

 "Goodness," Luna gasped.